salesforcecli/plugin-org/messages/messages.md

 # BehaviorChangeWarning

-Starting August 2025, this command will generate one-time use URLs when you specify either the --json or --url-only (-r) flag.
+August 2025, this command will generate single-use URLs when you specify either the --json or --url-only (-r) flag.
 These URLs can be used only one time; subsequent use won't allow you to log in to the org.

 # SingleAccessFrontdoorError

-Failed to generate a single-use frontdoor url
+Failed to generate a single-use frontdoor URL.